MobileTeleSystems/bretrics/README.md

-# Bretrics - Microservice for realtime monitoring of users in browsers by prometheus.
+# Bretrics — Microservice for real-time monitoring of users in browsers via Prometheus.

-The microservice contains an API that accepts metrics from the client browser, as well as an exporter for Prometheus metrics..
+The microservice contains an API that accepts metrics from the client browser, as well as an exporter for Prometheus metrics.

 ## Try